 A. An amphora is a clay vessel used to ferment, store and transport wine.
 The name is Greek, and comes to us from the Romans.
 Amphorae were the de facto storage and shipping containers of the ancient world, and in addition to wine, they held olive oil, grain, fish and other commodities.
 Their typical tapered shape allowed them to be packed tightly in ship-holds, and then tied down by the neck and handles.
 Amphorae were everywhere in the Greco-Roman world, and because each region produced a distinctive design, archaeologists have discovered a lot about ancient trade routes through shards and intact amphorae found in excavations and shipwrecks.
 Incredibly, there is a large hill in contemporary Rome (Monte Testaccio) which is composed almost entirely of shards of discarded amphorae from the ancient city.
-Amphora is currently the proud owner of three amphorae (two 800L and one 1000L) imported from Italy which are used to both ferment and age some of our Rhone, Spanish and Italian varietals.
+Amphora is currently the proud owner of eight amphorae (ranging in size from 750L to 1000L) imported from Italy which are used to both ferment and age some of our Rhone, Spanish and Italian varietals.

 Q. Why are there several wineries clustered around Amphora?